-One thing we do know for almost absolute certainty: No one will ever know what the wine tastes like, because no fool will ever uncork and lose an investment of that magnitude.
+One thing we do know for almost absolute certainty: no one will ever know what the wine tastes like, because no fool will ever uncork and lose an investment of that magnitude.
 So we are left with staring at a bottle.
 No performance, and minimal aesthetic there.
 Just a presumption of value that will never be affirmed.

 In that sense the bottle of Rather Expensive Wine falls into the category of a collectible, something to be appreciated for its perceived value.
 Much like art.
 Ah, except that art can be seen or touched, and therefore appreciated.
 No one has to uncork the Pieta or a Renoir to study, admire and appreciate its extraordinary beauty.
 At least a $232,692 work of art has value that can be quantified: See the exquisite detail?
 The fine brushstrokes layering paint to create dimension?
-Marvel at the detail of the sculpted David!
+Marvel at the robust lines of the sculpted David!
 Fine art is an opened bottle of Châteaux Lafite-Rothschild—we know its value because we can taste the quality.
-The Venus de Milo is no three-buck-Chuck.
+The Venus de Milo is no Three-Buck-Chuck.

 As I sit here contemplating the $232,692 question of value and aesthetics as it relates to a fine dining experience at Chick-fil-A, I have to wonder: Can the aesthetic of language be fluid and malleable?
 Can grammar reflect the medium and intent in which it is used?
-Can we back off some of the ironclad rules in the interest of getting our point across with greater clarity?
+Can we back off some of its ironclad rules in the interest of getting our point across with greater clarity?

 Now then.
 Full sentences?
 We don’t speak that way, so I won’t write that way.
-Prepositions at the ends of sentences and splitting infinitives?
-Sound is the new aesthetic, just don’t be egregious.
+Prepositions at the ends of sentences and split infinitives?
+Sound is the new aesthetic; just don’t be egregious.
 Periods at the ends of titles and single words?
 Actually, periods were placed at the ends of titles in centuries preceding the invention of steel-cut grits, so call me nostalgic.
 And yes, we do speak in clipped cadences.
 Every.
 Blessed.
 Day.
-I’ve even adopted a new convention to add a shade to thought—the cropped ellipsis.
+I’ve even adopted a new convention to add a shade to thought: the cropped ellipsis.
 A period is final.
 An ellipsis is an interrupted thought… But sometimes indecision or unsureness (new word—ding!) calls for a truncated punctuation mark.
 I think that’s what I mean..

 There is a place for everything, and the King’s English commands the throne of term papers and corporate reports.
-But I propose that using English in a manner that paints one’s thoughts as well as describes them is permissible, in fact more desirable in a medium where words can be as expressive put down in print as spoken through a webcam.
-Not every keystroke has to rise to the level of a Châteaux Lafite-Rothschild.
-And I’m sure that Dali would be quite at home with a truncated ellipsis.
+But I propose that using English in a manner that paints one’s thoughts as well as describes them is permissible, in fact more desirable in a medium where words can be as expressive published in print as recorded through a webcam.
+Not every keystroke has to rise to the level of a Châteaux Lafite-Rothschild, and I’m sure that Dali would be quite at home with a truncated ellipsis.